The concept of a 'FMC reporting entity' is broader than the definition of an 'issuer'.

-FMC reporting entities
+FMC reporting entity types

 |Issuers of financial products under regulated offers||

-- except closely-held companies that are only FMC reporting entities as equity issuers
+Those who make regulated offers under the FMC Act - except closely-held companies that are only FMC reporting entities as equity issuers

 Market services licensees (except independent trustees of restricted schemes)